| ISRAEL'SEXPIRED

 camp then killed refugees in Jenin with sniper fire, bulldozers, live aerial coordination,

 and cobra helicopters firing TOW missiles through homes occupied by noncombatants.
+WHO IS THE CRIMINAL?
+SHARON OR ARAFAT?
+Israel claims it has a right to defend

 itself by undertaking acts such as those perpetrated upon civilians in Jenin.
 But the rest

+of the civilized world says otherwise.
 Following the commission of its war crime,

 Israel refused to allow UN inspectors into the refugee camp while leaving its victims

 buried under the rubble and leaving corpses to rot in the streets.
+Israel's leaders and commanders have

 demonstrated to the world that they are bloodthirsty war criminals with an arrogant

+disregard for international law.
 Until Israel completely withdraws from

 Arab occupied territory, the United States should immediately cut off all aid and support

 to Israel and demand that Israeli war criminals be brought to justice.
+ISRAEL BURIES THE TRUTH OF ITS CRIMES AGAINST

-Left: U.N. workers inspect ruins in the Jenin refugee camp April 17,
+NONCOMBATANTS IN JENIN, WHILE PALESTINIANS BURY VICTIMS OF ISRAEL'S RAGE Left: U.N. workers inspect ruins in the Jenin refugee camp April 17,

 2002, the scene of some of the fiercest fighting during the Israeli military incursion